 Instead, use a recommend ear cleaning solution and take necessary precautions while at it.
 The catch here is that ears are among the most delicate body organs, not only in humans but also in dogs.

-- Once you have a recommended solution for cleaning the ears.
+- Use a dropper: Once you have a recommended solution for cleaning the ears.
 Use a dropper to drop bits of solution into your dog’s ears, and while at it, massage the bottom of your dog’s ears slowly.
 Upon completion, let the dog shake off the solution on his own.

-- Now, use cotton balls to clean the ear while steering clear of the canal.
+- Cotton balls: Now, use cotton balls to clean the ear while steering clear of the canal.

 In a nutshell, while dog grooming should be easy and fun, you should always do it carefully, especially when cleaning sensitive areas like the ears.
 You should never insert anything into the ear canal lest you permanently damage the hearing of your dog.